frafi/spa-todo-protractor/README.md

 1. Download the repository on repo

+2. Install Python using installer from [https://www.python.org/downloads/](https://www.python.org/downloads/)

-2. Start the http server using ```python -m SimpleHTTPServer``` (Or any other HTTP server like apache would do)
+3. Start the http server using ```python -m SimpleHTTPServer``` (Or any other HTTP server like apache would do)

-3. Once the server is started, navigate to the web folder pertaining to the technology of your choice (see list below) using a web browser.
+4. Once the server is started, navigate to the web folder pertaining to the technology of your choice (see list below) using a web browser.

 	<table>
 		<tr><th>Framework</th><th>URL</th></tr>